An Effective Incident Runbook Template

 What is an incident runbook?
 Google calls them "playbooks," but the definition in their SRE Workbook is nice and concise:

 Playbooks contain high-level instructions on how to respond to automated alerts.
-They explain the severity and impact of the alert, and include debugging suggestions and possible actions to take to mitigate impact and fully resolve the alert.
+They explain the severity and impact of the alert, and include debugging suggestions and possible actions to take to mitigate the impact and fully resolve the alert.
 In SRE, whenever an alert is created, a corresponding playbook entry is usually created.

 Note: many organizations draw a distinction between "runbooks" and "playbooks," with "playbook" referring to an organization-specific incident response process.
 To be clear and consistent, I will use the phrase "incident runbooks."